oh-lang/oh/wishlist.md

 Note that ternary logic short-circuits operations, so that calling the function `do_something_()` only occurs if `condition` is true.
 Also, only the last line of a block can become the RHS value for a statement like this.

-TODO: more discussion about how `return` works vs. putting a RHS statement on a line.

 Of course you can get two values out of a conditional expression, e.g., via destructuring: